madhushika-madhubhani/fast-track-training-with-krish/12-increment-decremnt-using-event-emiter/README.md

 ⁕ Child component have buttons to increment and decremen by 1.
 Parent component need to present the current count.
-✔ used : @Input @output propertt decorators , Event Emiiter ✔ Interpolation
+✔ used : @Input @output property decorators , Event Emiiter ✔ Interpolation